trompamusic/trompace-client/README.md

 ## Using the library

+This library connects to an existing Trompa CE instance.
+For testing on a local environment the docker containers from https://github.com/trompamusic/ce-api can be run.

 Basic example code for using the library to add an artist to the Trompa CE.

+To use the library an existing Trompa Contributor environment

 ```python
 import asyncio